Dawn Ng: Solo exhibitions

-This series of photographs by Dawn Ng features a curious colossal bunny named Walter that pops up across Singapore's standard landscape of flats and heartland enclaves.
-By placing Walter at various spots in Singapore and photographing these interesting scenarios in which the giant rabbit contrasts with his environment, the artist encourages people to re-examine overlooked places, local sites, and sights.
+This series of photographs by Dawn Ng features a colossal bunny named Walter that pops up across Singapore's standard landscape of flats and heartland enclaves.
+By placing Walter at various spots in Singapore and photographing these scenarios in which the giant rabbit contrasts with his environment, the artist encourages people to re-examine overlooked places, local sites, and sights.